Sta. Lucia Mall: Mall features

 The Sta.
 Lucia East Grand Mall complex has 4 buildings, which are interconnected by a footbridge.
 The combined Phase 1 and Phase 2 of the mall has shops, services, and a supermarket located at the basement of the mall.
 It used to have cinemas on the third level, which are currently used for church services and masses.
 Home Gallery, located at the basement of the building, has a fine selection of décor, furniture and appliances.

 Phase 3 has a three-level, full-line Department Store, a 7,000 square meter supermarket and a foodcourt on the lower ground floor, more upscale stores and restaurants, a 32-lane Bowling Center on the third floor, and a 10-meter high ceiling entertainment center called World of Fun along with the mall’s six cinemas on the fourth floor.

 Phase 4 of the mall, il Centro, is a part of Sta.
 Lucia Residences, a 5-tower residential condominium, where two of which have been completed.
-Opened in 2014, it contains more shops and services, and is accessible via bridgeway to the mall itself.
+Opened in 2014, it contains more shops and services and is accessible via a bridgeway to the mall itself.